jblomo/CljPy/README.md

 prominent example is immutable types.
 This module will use the Python copy module to avoid destructive updates of arguments.
 For iterable return values, it tries to return generators, the type of the original function argument, or tuples, in that priority.
+Macros are implemented either as higher order functions (eg. condp) or decorators (eg. defmulti/defmethod).

 Still undecided how to handle:

 - Clojure style references
-- macros
 - namespace manipulation

 More generally, this is a fun project that is teaching me some of the nooks and